Understanding plasma gouging vs carbon arc & air arc gouging

 Plasma gouging — removing metal using a plasma arc — is similar to plasma cutting.
-A plasma arc between the torch and the workpiece melts the metal, and a gas jet blows away the molten material.
+A plasma arc between the torch and the workpiece melts the metal, and a gas jet blows away the molten metal.
 However, in gouging, specially designed consumables produce a somewhat wider arc, the torch is held at an angle, and only some of the material is blown away.

 Plasma gouging works on any conductive metal, including mild steel, stainless steel, aluminum, and copper.
 With a bit of practice, it is possible to achieve smooth, clean, consistent gouges.
-Compared to other processes, such as carbon arc gouging, plasma gouging can reduce the amount of noise and pollutants in the work environment.
+Compared to other processes, such as carbon arc gouging, plasma gouging can reduce the amount of noise and debris in the work environment.

 Gouging can be performed freehand or with a mechanical aid such as a track cutter.
 It can also be done on fully automated CNC cutting tables.

 - Need for faster operating speeds and less time spent on primary or secondary grinding work

 - Regulatory requirements and work environment concerns requiring reduction in noise and debris levels

 - Requirements for reduced contamination of the workpiece — i.e. no carbon contaminates